oceanprotocol-archive/dev-ocean/doc/sla.md

 **Agreement-Level**

-A malicious SLA provider can try to execute the service agreeement multiple times using the same consumer's signature.
+A malicious SLA provider can try to execute the service agreement multiple times using the same consumer's signature.
 Therefore, Nonce based mechanism is used to avoid the replay-attack on the service agreement execution.

 ## References